 This is the perfect drink for this movie.
 We have a "South Seas" Tiki drink befitting the movie's location in South Pacific.
 The whiskey represents the two Americans Hope and Crosby who are sweet on Lamour throughout the entire movie (and not bashful about taking a drink when they can).

 The Eastern Sour was invented by Trader Vic sometime in the 1950's.
 Though "East" in a drink name usually means the East Indies (such as an East India Cocktail), in this case it appears to be an homage to the east coast whiskey drinker with some Tiki elements thrown in.
-Instead of rum as the base spirit Trader Vic uses bourbon.
+Instead of rum as the base spirit Trader Vic uses whiskey.
 And we have an exotic syrup (orgeat) along with the usual citrus.
 Rock candy syrup is specified in the original recipe.
 Here I am using rich gum syrup instead.